 Even as a massage therapist, I was able to bring my talents to the table (pun not intended).
 I helped one employer redevelop the employee manual from scratch, writing over thirty pages of concise instruction.
 It was a huge leap forward from the five pages of scribbles and sketches that were the original “manual.”
 As a small business owner, developing my own content for this website, as well as Facebook accounts and email blasts, has been a large part of my marketing plan.

 In my spare time, I started my first blog, Random Thoughts Strung Together, which is now offline.
 My second personal blog is Better Kate Than Never, which is an account of my physical, emotional, and mental journey toward a black belt in Kempo JiuJitsu.
 I also have a professional blog here on Triskele Editorial.
 It has a wonderful mix of posts on health, wellness, self-care, writing, and editing.
+I have recently started a third blog simply entitled Kate Williams, which is a place for me to explore the trials and tribulations of trying to make it as a writer in your forties.

 Most recently, I have helped several businesses come up with content for their own websites.
 I have helped shaped narrative bios from resumes, I have written product/treatment descriptions, and I have ghostwritten content for blogs.